-Let’s talk about the unicorns of sales development: high-quality sales leads.
-They’re just like the amazing magical creature — equally admired and desired but unlike the unicorn, they exist.
+L et’s talk about the unicorns of sales development: high-quality b2b sales leads.
+They’re just like the fantastic magical creature — equally admired and desired, but unlike the unicorn, they exist.
 High-quality sales leads are the heart of our business at CIENCE — the very best we give our clients.
 And with awe and admiration, we finally highlight this subject to share everything we’ve learned about them and where to find them.

 What is a Sales Lead?

-In the B2B selling process, a sales lead is a decision maker (and her/his contact data) at a company that you hope will become your client.
-Potential buyers bear this title in mind mainly when they are in the top of a purchase funnel.
+In the B2B selling process, sales leads are decision-makers (and their contact data) at a company that you hope will become your client.
+Potential buyers bear this title in mind mainly when they are at the top of a purchase funnel.
 This term, however, doesn’t have a strict definition or boundaries, and most sales experts understand it differently.

-- [Qualified Sales Lead] – A decision maker who became interested in your product/service and whom your sales development team identified as a good fit in accordance with a set of criteria.
+- [Qualified Sales Lead] – A decision-maker who became interested in your product/service and whom your sales development team identified as a good fit by a set of criteria.

 Once the qualified sales lead is passed to a Sales Manager or Account Executive, it is called an Opportunity.

 There are many sales leads out there.
 And not all of them are your potential buyers.
-Among those who might be interested in your product/service, some won’t buy for a number of reasons.
+Among those who might be interested in your product/service, some won’t buy for several reasons.
 Your goal is to keep the best potential customers and convert them efficiently.

-Any sales process is basically a set of filtering stages — like panning for gold.
-To succeed, you need to control two key features of your incoming sales leads:
+Any sales process is a set of filtering stages — like panning for gold.
+To succeed, you need to control two critical features of your incoming sales leads:

 Sales Lead Quantity

-Quantity of leads remains an important indicator because it strongly regulates the scalability of sales.
-For example, if 100 high-quality leads convert into one appointment, then reaching out to 200 high-quality leads should give you 2 appointments.
+Quantity of B2B leads remains an important indicator because it actively regulates the scalability of sales.
+For example, if 100 high-quality leads convert into one appointment, then reaching out to 200 high-quality leads should give you two appointments.

 There’s another aspect of this problem, though, and few companies pay attention to it.